When dealing with scatter diagrams, the questions in a GCSE paper follow a structure that is usually the same every year.

 Comment on the scatter graph.

 In this activity, we're going to look at the last two.

 The difference between these two words is actually quite simple.

-Extrapolation is where you use the line of best fit for a value that is outside the plotted points (You have extended the pattern)
+Extrapolation is where you use the line of best fit for a value that is outside the plotted points.
+In other words, you have extended the pattern.

 The danger of extrapolation

 When you are drawing a line of best fit, we draw a straight line through the points and use this to read values.

 The problem here is that we don't actually know what happens outside the points we are given.
 How do we know that the graph doesn't take a sudden upwards turn?
 How do we know that it doesn't flatten out?